• Skip to main content

 • SIG SAUER 1911 Traditional Ultra Compact – Compact 1911 pistols – especially those chambered in 9mm – get a bad rap.
 But, SIG seems to have unlocked the puzzle with this one.
 The gun was reliable and very accurate.
 As icing on this cupcake, it looks darn good also.

-• SIG SAUER P224 – A chopped SIG, the P224 was surprisingly easy to shoot.
-Like all SIG P-series pistols, it proved to be very reliable.
+• SIG SAUER P224 – A chopped SIG, the P224 was surprisingly easy to shoot.?Like all SIG P-series pistols, it proved to be very reliable.

 • SIG SAUER P226 E2 – What is now standard started life as an E2 option.
 SIG SAUER’s attempt to improve the handling characteristics of its classic P226 was successful beyond imagination.

 • SIG Sauer P226R – This is the third SIG Sauer P226 I’ve reviewed, and the fourth I have owned.
-The current generation of P226 pistols now incorporate an accessory rail and the E2 improvements made several years ago to the line.
+The current generation of P226 pistols now incorporates an accessory rail and the E2 improvements made several years ago to the line.

-• SIG Sauer P227 – Introduced in 2013, we got to shoot the SIG P227 and give it a solid workout.
-It shot very well and feels great in the hand.
-It has the E2 enhancements.
+• SIG Sauer P227 – Introduced in 2013, we got to shoot the SIG P227 and give it a solid workout.?It shot very well and feels great in the hand.?It has the E2 enhancements.

 • SIG Sauer P290 RS Enhanced – The SIG P290 RS pistols are an updated version of the company’s subcompact 9mm handguns.
 It proved to be very reliable and accurate.

-• Smith & Wesson CORE – If you are thinking about adding an optic to your self-defense handgun, take a good look at the CORE pistols from Smith & Wesson.
-These M&P handguns are optics ready from the factory.
+• Smith & Wesson CORE – If you are thinking about adding an optic to your self-defense handgun, take a good look at the CORE pistols from Smith & Wesson.?These M&P handguns are optics ready from the factory.

 • Smith & Wesson M&P Shield 9mm – This is one of the better compact pistols I have had the chance to shoot.
 It is so good, I bought it rather than sending it back.
 The only hard part is trying to get it back from my wife.

 • Smith & Wesson Model 610 – If you’ve ever wondered what a 10mm revolver was like to shoot, I can explain in one word: fun.
-This wheelgun had moderate recoil and put rounds accurately down range.
+This wheelgun had moderate recoil and put rounds accurately downrange.
 Bonus: it also shoots .40 S&W cartridges.

 • Smith & Wesson Model 66-8 Review – I test the 4.25″ and 2.75″ versions of the new guns.
 Any time I get to test a quality revolver, it is more fun that works.
 That’s the case with these guns as well.

 • Smith & Wesson Performance Center M&P380 EZ – This is the tuned version of the .380 ACP pistol.
 I was impressed by this gun.
-It ran reliably, was very accurate and was a lot of fin to shoot.
+It ran reliably, was very accurate and was a lot of fun to shoot.

-• Smith & Wesson SD40 – Shockingly, this inexpensive S&W pistol proved to be a great little shooter and a flawless performer.
-It could be the best bargain in modern handguns.
+• Smith & Wesson SD40 – Shockingly, this inexpensive S&W pistol proved to be a great little shooter and a flawless performer.?It could be the best bargain in modern handguns.

 • Springfield Armory XD 9mm Subcompact – Part of the company’s Legacy Series, this pistol offers a lot of firepower in a small package – and for less than $330 at full retail.
 It is worth taking a look at!

-• Springfield XD-S 4.0 9mm – We take the 4″ version of this subcompact pistol out to the range and get some serious trigger time in.
-It wound up impressing us, and we share the details.
+• Springfield XD-S 4.0 9mm – We take the 4″ version of this subcompact pistol out to the range and get some serious trigger time in.?It wound up impressing us, and we share the details.
 But, be warned, there is one serious problem with the gun that you need to know about before carrying it for self-defense.

 • Springfield XD-S 45 – We got to shoot the .45 caliber version of the XD-S concealed carry pistol and talk to “the great one” about the new pistol.
 Multiple videos and photos, plus lots of information.

-• Springfield XDS 9mm – We got a chance to shoot this new, single-stack pistol at the SHOT Show.
-It is a great little shooter and will be a huge seller when it hits the stores.
+• Springfield XDS 9mm – We got a chance to shoot this new, single-stack pistol at the SHOT Show.?It is a great little shooter and will be a huge seller when it hits the stores.

 • STI Escort – A lot of readers have asked me to review some high-end 1911 pistols.
 The guns made by STI enjoy a great reputation, so I obtained one for a review.
 My findings might be a bit surprising.